The True Cost of UGC: Build vs Buy Analysis

 What Is Shoppable Video?
 Complete Guide for Ecommerce Brands

-Shoppable video is video content with embedded, clickable product tags that let viewers add to cart without leaving the player.
-Definition, formats, conversion data, technical implementation, build vs buy, and the operational defaults that separate working programmes from expensive ones.
+Shoppable video is video content with clickable product tags that let viewers add to cart without leaving the player.
+The definition, the three formats and which vertical each wins, the conversion data, the performance budget that quietly kills programmes, and build vs buy.

 - Strategy